Quantitative periodic homogenization of parabolic equations with large drift and potential: The case of merely bounded coefficients

 for some $\kappa>0$.
 Considering the solutions $\omega_j\in \mathrm H^1_{\text{per}}(Y)$ to the cell problems

 for $j=1,\dots,d$, we can define a homogenized matrix as follows:

 with $\omega(y) = \left( \omega_1(y), \dots, \omega_d(y) \right)$.
 Next, we consider the homogenized problem:

-Our main result (Theorem \ref{thm:main-result}) is a special case of the following quantitative result corresponding to the periodic homogenization of \eqref{eq:equation-for-feps}. \begin{theorem} Let $f_{\eps}$ be the solution to \eqref{eq:equation-for-feps} and let $f_0$ be the solution to the corresponding homogenized problem \eqref{eq:homogeneqn-f0}.
-Then, there exists a positive constant $C$, independent of $\varepsilon$, such that the following estimate holds:
+The following is a quantitative result corresponding to the periodic homogenization of \eqref{eq:equation-for-feps}. \begin{theorem} Suppose $\zeta \in \mathrm L_{per}^{\infty}(Y)$ satisfies \eqref{eq:zeta-average-1}.
+Let $f_{\eps}$ be the solution to \eqref{eq:equation-for-feps} and let $f_0$ be the solution to the corresponding homogenized problem \eqref{eq:homogeneqn-f0}.
+Then there exists a positive constant $C$, independent of $\varepsilon$, such that the following estimate holds:

 \end{theorem} Our line of approach is inspired by the work of Geng and Shen \cite{geng2017convergence}.
 We introduce the following notation: for $s>0$,

 We fix a space cut-off function $\eta_1^\eps \in \mathrm{C}_c^{\infty}(\Omega)$ such that $0\leq \eta_1^\eps \leq 1$ and it further satisfies: